Real-Good-AI/disasters_and_nonprofits/README.md

 Below, you find instructions on reproducing the data cleaning and processing, which is the first step to reproducing the results.

 **NOTE**: This project uses the harmonized/core/ (pre-tier layout) of the [National Center for Charity Statistics (NCCS) Core Files](https://nccs.urban.org/nccs/datasets/core/), which is now deprecated.
 This is because the files were downloaded in 2025 prior to the new tier system, which launched in 2026.
+However, the code for downloading the data files should still work.
+Again, just beware that you are downloading an old version of files in order to reproduce our results.
 > The citation for the version we downloaded is *Lacy, Jesse (2024).
 NCCS Core Series.*

 ## Data Cleaning and Pre-processing (General)
 This section goes through the step-by-step workflow for reproducing the data cleaning and processing for this project using the scripts in this directory.
 You will need to download the data.
-First, ensure that the working directory is set to `rgai_summer2025_nccs/disasters_project`.
+First, ensure that the working directory is set to `disasters_and_nonprofits/` i.e the main directory of this Github repo.
-Then, run the file `rgai_summer2025_nccs/disasters_project/download_data.R`.
+Then, run the file `clean_and_process/download_data.R`.
 After running the file, you should see the following in the `data/` directory:

 * BMF_UNIFIED_V1.1.csv